 |Use Official Cisco Clients|

-We strongly recommend that you use the Cisco clients to connect to the VPN.
+IS&T strongly recommends that you use the Cisco clients to connect to the VPN.
 They have been tested and should work on all supported operating systems.
-By visiting http://vpn.mit.edu in your web browser, you can use the official Cisco clients to connect.
+By visiting http://vpn.mit.edu in your web browser, you can download and connect using the official Cisco AnyConnect Secure Mobility Client.